Hot Water Music: Early history (1994–1998)

 Ragan, Black, and Rebelo initially met while living in Sarasota.
 Black and Rebelo had played together in jazz bands in school.
 Ragan and Rebelo met while working at eateries on the same street, with the corner becoming a frequent gathering place for Sarasota musicians.
 As Wollard was based in Bradenton at the time, he met the other three at a storage facility which was frequently used as a rehearsal space for both Sarasota and Bradenton bands.
 Frustrated by the lack of musical opportunities in their respective hometowns, Black, who had been attending the University of Florida for a year, recommended that the other three join him in Gainesville, a city known for its historic and contemporary music scene.

 Upon moving to Gainesville and variously filling in as performers in each other's bands Fossil and Thread, the four joined as Hot Water Music in October 1994.
 The band's name was taken from a collection of short stories by Charles Bukowski of the same name.

 The band played its first show at the Ringling School of Art in Sarasota, Florida in the fall of 1994.
 After rapidly releasing a series of singles splits, and EPs, the band released their first two LPs in 1997, Fuel for the Hate Game and Forever and Counting, the latter of which was released under the temporary moniker The Hot Water Music Band due legal concerns on the part of the band's label Doghouse Records regarding an unrelated record titled Hot Water Music by Elektra Records band Hot Water that same year.
+Due to what Chuck Ragan characterized as "misunderstandings on both sides" over Forever and Counting, Hot Water Music ended its partnership with Doghouse.

 The band's rigorous touring exhausted the members and strained their personal relationships.
 Tensions came to a head on a European tour and Hot Water Music decided to break up for the sake of preserving their friendships with each other.
 After finishing the rest of their dates in Europe and returning to Florida, they spent three months apart and then reconvened for rehearsals for a farewell show.
+The rehearsals went unexpectedly well, so much so that the band wound up writing four new songs.
 By the time they performed the gig, in Gainesville on August 28, 1998, the band had settled their differences.
 During the show, Ragan announced to the audience, "I'm sure a lot of people here came a long way tonight because they heard this was our last show.
 I don't know what to tell you guys...we're trying to keep it going."
 The performance from this show was recorded and released as the live album Live at the Hardback.